Stephanie Bolden

 Stephanie T. Bolden (born August 16, 1946) is an American politician.
 She is a Democratic member of the Delaware House of Representatives, representing District 2.

 Career

 Bolden earned her B.S. from Delaware State University and her M.Ed from Boston College.
 She was formerly an educator in Christiana School District and in higher education.

 Bolden was a ten-year member of the Wilmington City Council, served a term as its president pro tempore, and is a member of the Delaware Black Caucus.

 She was elected to the Delaware House in 2010 after defeating incumbent Hazel Plant in the Democratic primary.

+In 2026, Bolden lost the Democratic primary to progressive challenger Michelle Booker.